alexwlchan/alexwlchan.net/src/_drafts/redecorating-my-bedroom.md

   picture
   filename="bedroom_layout.png"
   visible_width="489px"
+  alt="Two floorplans, the old on the left and the new on the right.
+In the old floorplan, the bed is sitting along the middle of one wall, with gaps down either side.
+There's also the old wardrobe pushed up against the opposite wall, leaving narrow gaps at either end.
+In the new floorplan, the bed is pushed into one corner, with a set of drawers and a clothes rail pushed against two other walls.
+There's also the bin and laundry stuck in the corner behind the door, in a space which was previously empty."
 %}

 The key idea of this new layout is to combine all the free space into a single area into the centre of the room, rather than break it up with furniture in the middle.